Nemanja Đurišić: International career

 In September 2016 Durišić helped Montenegro's basketball team reach EuroBasket 2017, through qualifiers, averaging 9.7 points and 2.7 rebounds per game.
 He scored a game-high 17 points in Montenegro's only loss of the qualifiers, against Georgia.

 Personal life

 Đurišić majored in International relations and affairs at UGA.
 His parents, Snežana and Ranko Đurišić, both from Montenegro, took part in their first-ever UGA game on February 28, 2015, on the occasion of their first visit to the US, participating in the Senior Day recognition before the Kentucky game on March 3, 2015.

 In June 2020, he married Miss Turkey 2013 contestant Ezgi Avcı.

+They divorced after 15 months of marriage.